 - Appearance – Freeze dried foods maintain their original shape and texture, unlike air dried foods which shrink and shrivel due to high temperature processing.
 Just add water and in minutes the food rehydrates to its original form.

 - Taste – Tastes as good as fresh.
 Freeze drying removes the water, not the flavor.
 So freeze dried foods retain virtually all their fresh food taste, vitamins and nutritional content.

 - Weight – Weighs less than fresh.
 Freeze dried foods have 98% of their water removed.
 This significantly reduces the food’s weight, making it easier to handle and less costly to transport.
 For example, 3kg of chicken weighs only 1kg after freeze drying, and rapidly rehydrates back to its original weight.

-- Long Shelf Life – Freeze dried foods can be stored for months or years at room temperature without deterioration or spoilage.
+- longest possible storage life – Freeze dried foods can be stored for months or years at room temperature without deterioration or spoilage.

 - Low Storage Costs – Because it can be stored at room temperature, freeze dried food does not require costly cold or chilled storage facilities, making it much cheaper to store.